Cells Connected in Series, Parallel & Mixed Grouping — Class 12 Physics

 A circuit composed solely of components connected in series is known as a series circuit; likewise, one connected completely in parallel is known as a parallel circuit.

 In a series circuit, the current that flows through each of the components is the same, and the voltage across the circuit is the sum of the individual voltage drops across each component.
-In a parallel circuit, the voltage across each of the components is the same, and the total current is the sum of the flowing through each component. [source]
+In a parallel circuit, the voltage across each of the components is the same, and the total current is the sum of the currents flowing through each component. [source]

 Here we will see cells connected in series, parallel and mixed one by one along with examples.